stackbit-projects/pleasant-zebra-f235c/content/pages/knowledge-base.md

 **Guarantee your users**

 You can guarantee your users according to your profession and job.
 For example, telling your users that they can unsubscribe at any time, or that your email address and other details are safe.
-Online shopping sites can tell their audience that they can get paid if they are dissatisfied.
+Online shopping sites can tell their audience that they can get paid if they are dissatisfied and free training, [sign-up incentives](https://www.signupgenius.com/go/10c0f49a4a822a5f8cf8-howtoget) are a great way to delight your new members

 **Create an incentive to register on the site**